sabi-31/My_Perfect_Arch-linux/README.md

 ```

 Find the name of your target disk, in my case it is nvme1n1. <br>
-Save this in a variable as to avoid any mistakes during partitioning, especially in a dual boot environment. <br>
 If you don't have a nvme SSD, your disk may be listed as sda,sdb, etc. <br>
+To avoid any mistakes during partitioning, especially in a dual boot environment, save the disk name in a variable using:

 ```
 DISK=/dev/nvme1n1